Obesity: What Really Works When it Comes to Losing Weight

 There are three major surgical options.

 Sleeve gastrectomy: This procedure, now the most popular, involves stapling off around 75 percent of the stomach.
-Average weight loss is 56 percent.
+The average weight loss is 56 percent.

 Roux-en-Y gastric bypass: This is the most radical procedure.
 It reduces the size of your upper stomach to a small pouch about the size of an egg.
 It’s the most complicated surgery but also the most effective, with weight loss up to 67 percent.

 Adjustable gastric banding: This surgery is less commonly done than in the past.
 It involves putting a flexible silicone band around the top of the stomach to limit how much food you eat and make you feel full with less food.
-Average weight loss is 44 percent.
+The average weight loss is 44 percent.

 There are risks to these surgeries, and weight loss is disappointing for many.
 But in general, surgery is a far, far better option than the usual lifestyle struggles and diets that lead to maybe 10 to 20 percent weight loss.
 Many people who choose lifestyle changes and diets gain the weight back and still have diabetes and other diseases.